Thermal Desorption

 Dust and organic matter in the soil increase the difficulty of treating off-gas.

-Leaching mercury from stockpiled soil into the water is of concern, especially for communities that rely on fishing.
+Leaching mercury from stockpiled soil into water is of concern, especially for communities that rely on fishing.
 Thermal desorption for mercury-contaminated waste is generally not appropriate.

 Dewatering may be necessary to achieve acceptable soil moisture content levels.